 Brigid’s CV is such a hotch-potch of unrelated jobs and qualifications that she may be justly described as “infinitely versatile” or, less favourably, as “hard to place”, depending on your point of view!

-After leaving school at 16, Brigid attended Winkfield Place, a cookery and finishing school founded by Constance Spry, whose motto was “I aspire after perfection”!
-Unconvinced by the promise of jobs in cold Scottish shooting lodges with no running water or electricity (hence the absence of labour-saving appliances in Winkfield’s kitchens), Brigid turned her attention to the gardens and trained as a florist.
+After leaving school at 16, Brigid attended Winkfield Place, a Cordon-Bleu college founded by Constance Spry and Rosemary Hume, whose motto was “I aspire after perfection”!
+Unconvinced by the promise of jobs in cold Scottish shooting lodges with no running water or electricity (hence the absence of labour-saving appliances in Winkfield’s kitchens), Brigid focused her efforts on dressmaking and floristry.

 You can contact Brigid at firstname.lastname@example.org.